 MBA students may elect to participate in the University’s coaching program, which pairs them with Tampa Bay business executives from a variety of industries.
 Coaches meet with students regularly to work on strategies such as interview techniques, career changes, negotiation, and networking.
 More than 800 community and business leaders are involved with UT, providing students with invaluable professional connections.
 Career fairs are also held regularly on campus, attracting hundreds of companies recruiting for jobs and internships.

-Accounting, Entrepreneurship, Finance, Marketing, and Nonprofit Management
+Accounting, Cybersecurity, Entrepreneurship, Finance, Marketing, and Nonprofit Management

 MS in Accounting